 How To Make a Virgin Moscow Mule:

-It’s really easy to make a virgin version since ginger beer isn’t alcoholic and vodka is general flavorless and is easy to remove without changing the flavor of the drink.
+It’s really easy to make a virgin version since ginger beer isn’t alcoholic and vodka is generally flavorless and easy to remove without changing the flavor of the drink.
 You can either add extra ginger beer or lime juice if you like or simply remove the vodka and keep the initial measurements.

 You can skip the cocktail shaker for the virgin version and mix it right in the mug.
-It’s also pretty common to add a splash of simple syrup to the virgin version of this drink.
+It’s also pretty common to add a splash of simple syrup to the virgin version of this favorite drink.

 I created a fun little group on facebook and I’d love for you to join in!
 It’s a place where you can share YOUR favorite recipes, ask questions, and see what’s new with Sugar & Soul (so that you never miss a new recipe)!
 If you’d like to check it out, you can request to join HERE.